cwpearson/cuda-zipkin-cpp/README.md

 # cuda-zipkin-cpp

+This is an example of how to combine CUPTI, LD_PRELOAD, zipkin-cpp, and OpenZipkin to record a zipkin trace for every CUDA API call.

 ## Setup

 Install [zipkin-cpp](https://github.com/flier/zipkin-cpp)

 Install the CUDA sdk.

-Build the vector add example
+Build the vector add example (lifted from the CUDA SDK)

     cd examples/vectorAdd && make

 Install [docker](https://www.docker.com/get-docker)

 ## Using